-Researchers in the Center for Marine Biotechnology and Biomedicine (CMBB) at Scripps participate in fundamental studies of the physiology of marine organisms, the conservation and management of marine habitats, the development of environmental monitoring and remediation technologies, the genetic engineering of commercially important marine species, the design of model systems to supplement mammals in biomedical research, and the development of pharmaceuticals from marine organisms.
+Researchers in the Center for Marine Biotechnology and Biomedicine (CMBB) at Scripps participate in fundamental studies of the physiology of marine organisms, the conservation and management of marine habitats, the development of environmental monitoring and remediation technologies, the design of model systems to supplement mammals in biomedical research, the characterization of marine toxins and pollutants, and the development of pharmaceuticals from marine organisms.

 New Cures from the Sea

 With 20 government-approved marine derived or inspired drugs on the market, the promise of the sea to provide new pharmaceuticals is becoming a reality.
 CMBB researchers have helped discover the vast biomedical potential of life in the world’s oceans and along the way have developed new chemistry tools to accelerate the discovery process.
 In collaboration with industry partners, CMBB scientists are actively researching and developing new anticancer, antibiotic, and antiviral medications – including COVID-19 therapies – derived from marine microorganisms and their amazing arsenal of bioactive natural products.